 Plains GP Holdings, L.P., Plains AAP, L.P. and Plains All American Pipeline, L.P. - Robert V. Sinnott is Co-Chairman of Kayne Anderson Capital Advisors, L.P. ("KACALP"), the managing member of KAFA.
-Mr. Sinnott also serves as a director of (i) PAA GP Holdings LLC, which is the general partner of Plains GP Holdings L.P. ("Plains GP") and (ii) Plains All American GP LLC ("Plains All American GP"), which controls the general partner of Plains All American Pipeline, L.P. ("PAA").
-Members of senior management of KACALP and KAFA and various affiliated funds managed by KACALP, including the Company, own shares of Plains GP, PAA and interests in Plains AAP, L.P. ("PAA GP") (which are exchangeable into shares of Plains GP).
-The Company believes that it is an affiliate of Plains GP and PAA under the 1940 Act by virtue of (i) the Company's and other affiliated Kayne Anderson funds' ownership interest in Plains GP and PAA GP and (ii) Mr. Sinnott's participation on the boards of Plains GP and Plains All American GP.
+Mr. Sinnott also serves as a director of PAA GP Holdings LLC, which is the general partner of Plains GP Holdings L.P. ("PAGP").
+Members of senior management of KACALP and KAFA and various affiliated funds managed by KACALP own PAGP shares, Plains All American Pipeline, L.P. ("PAA") units and interests in Plains AAP, L.P. ("PAGP").
+The Company believes that it is an affiliate of PAA, PAGP and PAGP-AAP under the 1940 Act by virtue of (i) the Company's and other affiliated Kayne Anderson funds' ownership interest in PAA, PAGP and PAGP-AAP and (ii) Mr. Sinnott's participation on the board of PAA GP Holdings LLC.

-ONEOK, Inc. and ONEOK Partners, L.P. - Kevin S. McCarthy, the Chief Executive Officer of the Company, began serving as a director of ONEOK, Inc. during December of 2015.
-ONEOK, Inc. is the general partner of ONEOK Partners, L.P.
-Despite Mr. McCarthy's participation on the board of ONEOK, Inc., the Company does not believe it is an affiliate of ONEOK, Inc. or ONEOK Partners, L.P. because the Company's and other Kayne Anderson funds' aggregate ownership of each entity does not meet the criteria described above.
+ONEOK, Inc. and ONEOK Partners, L.P. - Kevin S. McCarthy, the Chief Executive Officer of the Company, served as a director of ONEOK, Inc. ("OKE") from December 2015 through May 1, 2017.
+Effective May 2, 2017, Mr. McCarthy resigned as a director of OKE.
+OKE is the general partner of ONEOK Partners, L.P. ("OKS").
+Despite Mr. McCarthy's participation on the board of OKE during a portion of the six months ended May 31, 2017, the Company does not believe that it is an affiliate of OKE or OKS because the Company's and other Kayne Anderson funds' aggregate ownership of each entity does not meet the criteria described above.